Discover your authentic, artistic self in one of the nation’s top musical theatre programs at Shenandoah Conservatory!

 Global Experiential Learning (GEL) Program

 The Global Experiential Learning (GEL) Program offers Shenandoah students a short-term, faculty-led, study-abroad experience for academic credit.
-Each spring there is Musical Theatre GEL trip to England to experience the London theatre scene!
+Each spring there is Musical Theatre GEL trip to New York City and London, England to experience the theatre scene!
 These short-term, credit-bearing, faculty-led programs are offered winter break, spring break, and during the summer.
 If a course is not within your major, it might be used as an elective.

 Fast-Track to Arts Management

 The Master of Science in Performing Arts Leadership and Management is designed to provide future performing arts executives and artistic leaders with the industry skills required in the 21st century.